It goes way back

 The Colonial Sugar Refinery ceased operations in 1998 and used the Refinery for storage until the site was sold to Mirvac in 2000.
 Mirvac worked alongside the Queensland Heritage Council and the Urban Renewal Taskforce to develop the innovative the Cutters Landing residential precinct.
 In its redevelopment, a strong focus remained on maintaining The Refinery’s riverfront presentation.

 Today, Cutters Landing Realty is proud to manage this unique site, a reminder of Brisbane’s industrial past.
-Walking through the Refinery building, you can see cast iron structures, timber trusses and exposed brickwork pitched against contemporary finishes, provide a pleasant blend of history and modern amenity.
+Walking through the Refinery building, you can see cast iron structures, timber trusses and exposed brickwork pitched against contemporary finishes, providing a pleasant blend of history and modern amenity.

 The Refinery today

 Within the Refinery, the extraordinary changes in structure and heritage aspects have led to a range of apartment types not readily found (nor even considered) in any new apartment buildings.